People return to charred cities after Colorado wildfires

 Firefighters remain challenged by a wildfire in Grand Junction in western Colorado, the only one of seven wildfires that was not yet under control, he said.

-Reporting by Kim Palmer and Vicki Allen; Writing by Barbara Goldberg; Editing by Tom Brown and Cynthia Osterman
+He said there was a danger from bears wandering about, possibly displaced by the fires.
+(Reporting by Kim Palmer and Vicki Allen; Writing by Barbara Goldberg; Editing by Tom Brown and XXX)